Celtics send Detroit to NBA record-tying 28th straight loss, beating Pistons 128-122 in OT

-BOSTON (AP) — Hoping to avoid a 28th straight loss that would match the longest losing streak in NBA history, the Detroit Pistons forced overtime against the league-best Celtics on Thursday night before Boston recovered to win 128-122.
+Detroit opened a 21-point lead against the league-best Boston Celtics on Thursday night and then rallied from a six-point deficit in the final minutes to force overtime before the Celtics recovered to win 128-122.
+It was the first time all season the Pistons led by more than 20 points, and the first time they had gotten to overtime in the two months since their last win.

+“I’m unbelievably proud of the group, the way they bring it,” Pistons coach Monty Williams said.
+“They’ve heard all the stuff about our team and they just keep bringing it.
+I know it’s going to pay off.”

-Despite making it to overtime for the first time in the skid, Detroit matched the “Trust the Process” Philadelphia 76ers with 28 consecutive losses.
-The Pistons need a victory at home against Toronto on Saturday night to avoid breaking the record.
+Detroit fell to 2-29 and matched the “Trust the Process” Philadelphia 76ers with 28 consecutive losses; the Pistons need a victory at home against Toronto on Saturday night to avoid breaking the NBA record for longest losing streak.

+In major North American sports, only the NFL’s Chicago Cardinals, who lost 29 straight from 1942-45, have had a longer losing streak.

+“I’m not interested in just winning one more game this year — you know what I mean?
+To stop this.
+That would be soft, in my opinion,” said Pistons guard Cade Cunningham, who scored 22 points in the first half but missed a potential-winning 3-pointer with seven seconds left in regulation.

+Boston erased a 66-45, second-quarter lead with a 19-5 run in the third that turned a 15-point deficit into a 77-76 game.
+Kristaps Porzingis had eight of his season-high 35 points in a 10-0 run that turned a four-point deficit into a 106-100 Boston lead in the final two minutes of regulation.

-Detroit opened a season-high 21-point lead in the first half only to trail 106-100 in the final two minutes of regulation.
-Jaden Ivey scored six straight points to erase the deficit, then Bojan Bogdanovic made a putback with 4.6 seconds left to send it to OT.
+Jaden Ivey scored six straight points for Detroit to tie it and then, after Jayson Tatum was credited with a layup on a replay-confirmed goaltending call, Bojan Bogdanovic made a putback on Cunningham’s missed 3 to send it to OT.

-But Derrick White scored 10 of his 23 points in the extra period and Kristaps Porzingis had six in the overtime — dunking after a full-court pass from Jayson Tatum and then sinking a pair of free throws to make it 125-117.
-Porzingis had 35 points — 11 in the fourth quarter, and eight of those during a 10-0 run that turned a four-point deficit lead into a 106-100 lead.
+But Derrick White scored 10 of his 23 points in the extra period and Porzingis had six in the overtime — dunking after a full-court pass from Tatum and then sinking a pair of free throws to make it 125-117.

+“As bad as they hurt right now, I hurt for them,” Williams said.
+“But I told them: `If we bring that kind of toughness and execution — minus the turnovers — we’re not just going to win one game.
+We’re going to put something together.”

 The Pistons set the NBA record for most consecutive losses in a season Tuesday night with their 27th in a row, a 118-112 loss to Brooklyn.
 The Sixers’ streak stretched over two seasons, 2014-15 and 2015-16.